 In the end it comes down to personal choice and in this review I will detail how the Blue Seventy meets my expectations of how a quality wet suit should fit, feel and function including a breakdown of the technology and design of the product.

 The Reaction is Blue Seventy’s mid range wet suit and it comes in cheaper than the Helix, retailing at around £390/$500, and the next step up from their entry Fusion suit.
-For the price you definitely get a quality wet suit for racing or training in open water and it is a sound investment that will last you for several years minimum (mine is already in its 4th year and still going strong).
+For the price you definitely get a quality wet suit for racing or training in open water and it is a sound investment that will last you for several years minimum (my original lasted for 4 years and I am now on my 2nd Reaction, and have definitely noticed the enhancements made in that time).

 Also, Blue Seventy’s customer service if buying on-line is excellent and they will help you out to make sure that you get the correct sizing and fit.